Piyush42Soni/Piyush42Soni/README.md

 ### Hi there, I'm Piyush Soni👋

-- 🏫 I am a B.Tech graduate in Electronics and Communication Engineering with a specialization in AI and ML at Netaji Subhas University of Technology
+- 🏫 I am a B.Tech graduate in Electronics and Communication Engineering with AI and ML at Netaji Subhas University of Technology
 - 📗 I enjoy creating AI-powered Android applications
 - 🧑‍💻 I am a competitive programmer